Source: adapted from World Bank (2009) World Development Report 2009: Reshaping Economic Geography.

 - Labor.
-The ability to use the Chinese vast pool of low-cost labor was a powerful incentive to locate in SEZs.
-Foreign firms also have the right to hire and fire labor, which was different from the then prevailing Chinese lifetime system of public or collective firms.
+The ability to use the vast Chinese pool of low-cost labor was a powerful incentive to locate in SEZs.
+Foreign firms also have the right to hire and fire labor, which was different from the then-prevailing Chinese lifetime system of public or collective firms.

 - Land use.
-SEZs were physically developed as planned entities with infrastructures and access to a container port complex (airports played a more significant role later) so that parts and raw material could easily be brought in for processing and shipped to foreign markets.
+SEZs were physically developed as planned entities with infrastructures and access to a container port complex (airports played a more significant role later) so that parts and raw materials could easily be brought in for processing and the output shipped to foreign markets.
 A degree of protection of private property was also significant since, until 2004, there was no constitutional protection of private property in China outside SEZs.

 - Tax incentives.
 SEZs offered a reduced corporate income tax rate, including income tax exemptions for foreign nationals working in SEZs.
 No custom duties were levied on imported materials and parts as long as they were for re-exports.

-The development of SEZ went through several stages which were linked with the setting and expansion of major container port infrastructure:
+The development of SEZ went through several stages, which were linked with the setting and expansion of major container port infrastructure:

 - In 1980, the first four SEZs were established in proximity to Hong Kong (Shenzhen), Macau (Zhuhai), and Taiwan (Shantou and Xiamen).
 Their location was aimed at attracting “overseas” Chinese capital and as a showcase for the potential impacts of such a reform.
 This was dramatically different from the centrally planned policies that have taken place since the setting of the People’s Republic of China in 1949.
 These SEZs were also close to Hong Kong, the only modern port facility of the time, which had effective access to the global shipping network.